 Effective liaison among forces is essential for coordinating MAGTF air operations and is a key factor in its success.
 The ACE commander will provide liaison elements to assist and coordinate planning and execution of air operations.
 ACE liaison personnel represent the ACE commander at senior headquarters.
 They are responsible to the ACE G-3, and they serve to expedite the exchange of information between the Marine TACC and senior headquarters.
-They represent the ACE commander must continually be involved but is seldom able to visit.
+They represent the ACE's capabilities and limitations at levels of command where the ACE commander must continually be involved but is seldom able to visit.
 Depending on the situation, transportation, and electronic connectivity availability, the liaison personnel will be located at senior or adjacent headquarters or will travel between these headquarters and the Marine TACC.